 Shorter stay in hospital for hip and knee replacement patients – a 4-day standard.

-- Freed up approximately 33,000 bed-days in Alberta hospitals to the end of March 2014.
+- Freed up approximately 42,600 bed-days in Alberta hospitals to the end of March 2014.

-- Added capacity for 8,625 more surgeries without a single extra hospital bed.
+- Added capacity for more than 10,000 surgeries without a single extra hospital bed.

 - More surgeries mean shorter wait times for Albertans.

 - Patient Guides for different bone and joint surgery types, such as hip and knee replacements.